-3.2 HOOPS
+3.2 Hoops

-- (a) Each hoop is made of solid metal and consists of two uprights connected by a crown.
+Each hoop is made of solid metal and consists of two uprights connected by a crown.
 The crown is to be straight and at right angles to the uprights.
-A hoop is to be 12 inches in height above the ground measured to the top of the crown.
-The tolerance for the height is + 1⁄2 inch / - 1 inch. - (b) The uprights and the crown are to have a uniform diameter above the ground of between 1⁄2 inch and 3⁄4 inch, with a tolerance of /16 inch, although minor deviations at the top and bottom of the uprights are permitted.
-Alternatively, the crown of the hoop may be of square cross-section with sides of between $\frac{1}{16}$ inch and $\frac{3}{1}$ inch, with a tolerance of $\frac{1}{16}$ inch and with rounded edges.
+A hoop is to

-(c) The inner surfaces of the uprights are to be approximately parallel and not less than $3^{11}/{16}$ inches or more than 4 inches apart.
+- be 12 inches in height above the ground measured to the top of the crown.
+The tolerance for the height is $+ \frac{1}{2}$ inch / 1 inch. - (b) The uprights and the crown are to have a uniform diameter above the ground of between % inch and % inch, with a tolerance of 1/16 inch, although minor deviations at the top and bottom of the uprights are permitted.
+Alternatively, the crown of the hoop may be of square cross-section with sides of between % inch and % inch, with a tolerance of 1/16 inch and with rounded edges. - (c) The inner surfaces of the uprights are to be approximately parallel and not less than $3^{11}/{16}$ inches or more than 4 inches apart.
 However, in tournament and team play, the organising body may specify a narrower internal width as either the distance between the uprights or the gap between a ball and the inner surface of one upright when the ball is placed on the ground halfway through the hoop and touching the other upright.
-Each hoop on a court is to have the same width within a tolerance of $1/{32}$ inch.
+Each hoop on a court is to have the same width within a tolerance of $^{1}/{32}$ inch.